calliope-project/calliope/doc/_static/math_storage_inter_cluster.rst

 ^^^^^^^^^^^^^^^^^

 :green:`NEW`
-Set the lower bound of a `storage` technology's stored energy within a clustered day
+Set the lower bound of a `storage` technology's stored carrier within a clustered day

 .. container:: scrolling-wrapper